pmem/pmdk/index.md

 as for software developers for troubleshooting and debugging.

 See the [pmempool page](pmempool) for available commands and documentation.

+#### libpmempool

+The **libpmempool** provides  a  set  of  utilities for off-line analysis and manipulation of a pool.
+By pool in this context we mean pmemobj pool, pmemblk pool, pmemlog pool or BTT layout, independent of the underlying storage.
+The **libpmempool** is for applications that need high reliability or built-in troubleshooting.
+It may be useful for testing and debugging purposes also.

+See the [libpmempool page](libpmempool) for documentation and examples.

 #### C++ bindings